SteelSeries Apex Pro Gen 3 Keyboard Review

 • Wired-only

 The SteelSeries Apex Pro Gen 3 isn't well-suited for an entertainment or home theater setup primarily because it's a wired-only model.
 It's also a full-size model that's quite heavy and unwieldy to use from a couch.
 Lastly, it lacks dedicated media keys, though you can control media playback using the OLED screen controls.
-On the bright side, it does have full RGB lighting with shine-through legends, making keys easy to read in the dark.
+On the bright side, it features full RGB lighting with shine-through legends, making the keys easy to read in the dark.

 Pros